yingweiwo

 Absorption, Distribution and Excretion

-In colorectal cancer patients with a mean age of 58 ± 9.5 years and ECOG Performance Status of 0–1, the volume of distribution is calculated to be 186 ± 28 L.
+In colorectal cancer patients with a mean age of 58 ± 9.5 years and an ECOG performance status score of 0–1, the calculated volume of distribution of capecitabine was 186 ± 28 L.

-In colorectal cancer patients with a mean age of 58 ± 9.5 years and ECOG Performance Status of 0–1, the clearance of capecitabine is calculated to be 775 ± 213 mL/min.
+In colorectal cancer patients with a mean age of 58 ± 9.5 years and an ECOG performance status score of 0–1, the calculated clearance of capecitabine was 775 ± 213 mL/min.

-The elimination half-lives of capecitabine and fluorouracil were approximately 0.75 hour.
+The elimination half-life of capecitabine and fluorouracil is approximately 0.75 hours.

-The plasma elimination half-life of capecitabine and its metabolites, including the active drug, fluorouracil, is about 45-60 minutes, except for alpha-fluoro-beta-alanine (FBAL), a catabolite of fluorouracil, which has an initial half-life of about 3 hours.
+The plasma elimination half-life of capecitabine and its metabolites (including the active drug fluorouracil) is approximately 45-60 minutes, except for the catabolite of fluorouracil, α-fluoro-β-alanine (FBAL), whose initial half-life is approximately 3 hours.

 Toxicity/Toxicokinetics